The good news is that once you're diagnosed, the treatment is simple (although admittedly not always easy). All you have to do is change your diet.

 The Celiac Disease Diet

-While long term damage can be present in severe cases, symptoms of celiac often resolve within a few months with proper diet modifications.
+While long term damage can be present in severe cases, symptoms of celiac often improve within a few months after proper diet modifications.

 However, despite the flood of gluten-free food marketing, it can still be difficult to maintain a gluten-free diet while getting all the nutrients you need.
 Dietary education is key.